A new addition to the GRR 100, Providence Law Asia helped BlackRock and Ares SSG place Singapore-listed TAKE Solutions into judicial management

 - Acting for the BVI liquidators of Six Capital Investments Limited in various recovery actions with respect to a debt of over US$143 million and in seeking and obtaining recognition of the BVI winding up proceedings in Singapore under the UNCITRAL Model Law on Cross-Border Insolvency.

-In recent years, the firm, Abraham Vergis, SC and Nawaz Kamil have been conferred several R&I awards for their achievements including:
+In recent years, the firm and Abraham Vergis, SC have been conferred several R&I awards for their achievements including:

 - Asia Law Profiles